Starr King School for the Ministry offers two graduate-level certificate programs:

 Questions?

-Interested students may register for courses (see How to Register for a Starr King Course).
+Interested students may take a class as a Special Student (see How to Register for a Starr King Course).
 Certificate students pay tuition (see Tuition and Fees) on a course-by-course basis.
 Note that we are in the process of making our certificate programs eligible for federal financial aid, as SKSM certificates are not currently eligible for federal financial aid.
-Starr King M.Div. and M.A.S.C. students may pursue any certificate as part of their degree program.
+Starr King MDiv and MASC students may pursue UU Studies and Multi-Religious Studies certificates as part of their degree program.
+Starr King MDiv and MASC students interested in Chaplaincy may add on the Chaplaincy Concentration.

 With these certificate programs, Starr King aspires to open the doors of progressive/UU theological education to more students.
 We do so in devotion to our mission to educate people for Unitarian Universalist ministry and for progressive religious leadership in society grounded in the values of countering oppressions, creating just and sustainable community, and cultivating multi-religious life and learning.